ahmedtilal/crypto_observer/README.md

 # crypto_observer

-An application that displays current crypto currencies prices from the Coin Market Cap API.
+An Flutter application that displays current crypto currencies prices from the Coin Market Cap API.

 API data was fetched from json using the Json_Serialization package.